Lose weight by achieving higher ketone levels

 Blood ketones are best measured on a fasted stomach in the morning (before breakfast, that is).
 Here are a few pointers on how to interpret the result:

 - Below 0.5 mmol/L is not considered “ketosis”.
-At this level, you’re far away from maximum fat-burning.
+At this level, you’re likely not in your fat-burning zone.4

-- Values of over 3 mmol/L aren’t neccessary.
-That is, they will achieve neither better nor worse results than being at the 1.5-3 level.
+- Values of over 3 mmol/L aren’t necessary.
+That is, they will achieve neither better nor worse results than being at the 0.5-3 level.
 Higher values can also sometimes mean that you’re not getting enough food.
 For type 1 diabetics, it can be caused by a severe lack of insulin, see below.

 Ketones in urine